Egkang-Luis/BurstM/README.md

 ```

 ## Acknowledgement
-This work is mainly based on [NIS](https://github.com/minshu-kim/Neural-Image-Stitching), we thank the authors for the contribution.
+This work is mainly based on [NIS](https://github.com/minshu-kim/Neural-Image-Stitching) and [Burstormer](https://github.com/akshaydudhane16/Burstormer), we thank the authors for the contribution.